sebivenlo/esd-2024-jit-compiler/workshop/java/README.md

 ### Analyse Bytecode
 For this we use javap - "The Java Class File Disassembler" (p stands for print)

-    javap -c SimpleCalculator
+    javap -c SimpleCalculator > output_java.txt

-See how the Bytecode works!
+See how the bytecode works!

 Questions:
 * Is the Java bytecode already optimised by JIT?